 “In a world characterized by complex societal challenges and heightened public expectations, broad-based innovation is imperative.” – UBC Strategic Plan, Shaping UBC’s Next Century (p.
 32)

-- Interactive Workshop (90 minutes) — offer Institute attendees the chance to explore a topic in depth with their peers and to translate their learning into their respective teaching contexts
+- Interactive Workshop (60-90 minutes) — offer Institute attendees the opportunity to explore a topic in depth with their peers and to translate their learning into their respective teaching contexts.

-- Panel Presentation and Discussion (90 minutes) — provides a forum of public exchange of ideas, giving experts and Institute attendees the chance to discuss a particular topic collaboratively.
+- Panel Presentation and Discussion (60-90 minutes) — provides a forum of public exchange of ideas, giving experts and Institute attendees the opportunity to discuss a particular topic collaboratively.

 The following selection criteria will be used internally by the review committee for discussions and for providing feedback to the proposal author(s):